 Article 8 - Sub-Contracting

 8.1 MAS shall itself perform the services and all obligations and duties under this agreement.
 Except with the prior written consent of the TANDEM, neither the benefit nor the burden of this agreement shall be assignable by MAS to any entity.
-TANDEM may assign or transfer its rights and obligations under this agreement to any entity which acquires all or substantially all of TANDEM’s operating assets or into which TANDEM is merged or reorganized pursuant to any merger or reorganization
+TANDEM may assign or transfer its rights and obligations under this agreement to any entity which acquires all or substantially all of TANDEM’s operating assets or into which TANDEM is merged or reorganized pursuant to any merger or reorganization.

 8.2 MAS shall itself perform its services, obligations and duties under this agreement, provided that in case MAS requires the assistance of some other specialized agency or to engage some other agency, such agency may be engaged only with the prior written approval of TANDEM and in any event such agency shall be absolutely accountable only to MAS and MAS shall be absolutely responsible and accountable to TANDEM and full liable for such agency’s acts and omissions.